FLIR/Xavier_OpenCV_Sample/README.md

 >> import cv
 >> import numpy
 ```
-if you did not get errors, the packages were installed properly
+If you did not get errors, the packages were installed properly.
+Note: while numpy is not explicitly used in the script it is a requirement for `python-opencv`.
 ### Grant Executes Permission
 ```sh
 chmod +x boson_video.py